La Sportiva TX2 Evo - Women's Review

 Our Analysis and Test Results

 The La Sportiva TX2 Evo is a fabulous blend of a lightweight style and sleek climbing performance.
 It has a sock-like ankle cuff and a Vibram Idogrip outsole, which is designed to be easily re-soled once it wears out.
-Though not as cushioned or durable as some of its competitors, we found the balance of comfort, support, and weight to be unparalleled.
+Though not as cushioned or durable as some of its competitors, we found the balance of comfort, support, and weight to offer a unique and unparalleled performance.

 Performance Comparison